Dawson, Georgia

 Dawson is a city in and the county seat of Terrell County, Georgia, United States.

-The population was 4,414 at the 2020 census.
+Its population was 4,414 at the 2020 census.
 Incorporated on December 22, 1857, the city is named for Senator William Crosby Dawson.
-Dawson is part of the Albany, Georgia metropolitan statistical area.
+Dawson is part of the Albany, Georgia metropolitan area.

 History

 Dawson was founded in 1856 as seat of the newly formed Terrell County.
 It was incorporated as a town in 1857 and as a city in 1872.
-Terrell was an important site in the 1960s, when the county in which it is located was labeled "Terrible Terrell" by the SNCC.
+Terrell was an important site in the 1960s, when the county in which it is located was labeled "Terrible Terrell" by the Student Nonviolent Coordinating Committee.
 Jackie Robinson helped raise money to rebuild three black churches that were burned in the area.

 In 1976, five African-American youths were charged with the murder of a white customer in a roadside convenience store.
 The crime and pretrial proceedings garnered national attention.
-The five young men, one of whom was a juvenile, charged in the case were known as "The Dawson Five".
-The court dropped the charges against the group of five; Roosevelt Watson, Henderson Watson, J.D.
-Davenport, Johnnie B. Jackson, and George Poor, when it found evidence of police misconduct, including coerced confessions, intimidation and improper identification procedures.
+The five young men, one of whom was a juvenile, charged in the case were known as the "Dawson Five".
+The court dropped the charges against the group of five, Roosevelt Watson, Henderson Watson, J.D.
+Davenport, Johnnie B. Jackson, and George Poor, when it found evidence of police misconduct, including coerced confessions, intimidation, and improper identification procedures.